Airport food takes off: Mitchell International dining guide

 There's still something of a food court here, but now it's home to just two eateries: Quizno's subs (open 24 hours) and Famous Famiglia pizza.

-Things got more interesting with last year's arrival of Milwaukee's only year-round Northpoint Custard.
+Things got more interesting with the 2010 arrival of Milwaukee's only year-round Northpoint Custard.
 While the Bradford Beach location is only open during the warmer months, you can grab a great burger, fries, shakes, custard and some other options 12 months out of the year, from the early morning until relatively late at night.

-The big news is that the rather dark and dated Miller Brewhouse, which offers the only sit-down views of takeoffs and landings without passing through security, is getting a makeover this year.
-The plan to remodel last year was delayed.
+The big news is that the rather dark and dated Miller Brewhouse, which offers the only sit-down views of takeoffs and landings without passing through security, got a makeover a couple years ago.

 The place has a bar and grill feel but, while the name is likely to stay the same (or at least will be similar), the decor will get an update.
 The menu will still likely focus on breakfast, sandwiches, salads and dinner entrees.

-For coffee, there's a Starbucks right outside Concourse D and an Alterra kiosk near the entrance to Concourse E.
+For coffee, there's a Starbucks right outside Concourse D and a Colectivo kiosk near the entrance to Concourse E.